Developer Information

 5. Change into the project root directory.

-7. Install pre-commit: Run poetry run pre-commit install.
+7. Install pre-commit: Run uv run pre-commit install.
 This will activate the pre-commit hooks that will run prior every commit to ensure code quality.

 Workflow